Archive for the ‘An Essay on Street Fashion’ Category

 Why runway trends don’t permeate to mass fashion in India?

-Bandana says in an interview, “Bollywood is by far the biggest marketing tool for anything that you do in India.”
-Fashion, sadly, has to go through Bollywood if it has to reach the masses.
-I’m going to digress here.
+Bandana Tewari says in an interview, “Bollywood is by far the biggest marketing tool for anything that you do in India.”
+Fashion has to go through Bollywood if it has to reach the masses.
 Does the common man follow Indian runway fashion?
 Where is the vision and interest of the masses?
-Is there even a need for Indian runway trends to reach masses?

-About two years ago, I read a book called Ramp Up by Hindol Sengupta.
-Somewhere in it he blames the designers.
+In Ramp Up, Hindol Sengupta blames the designers.
 “Unfortunately the appeal remains niche and confined as designers make little effort to really reach out to a wider consumer base.
 In many ways, runway fashion is the circus of the rich but that’s true for perhaps the entire high-end leisure industry.
 The thing about the clothes industry is that unlike caviar farming or customised jets, it does not necessarily have to be elitist.
 The young with dispensable incomes should be addressed by these designers.”

 street style india fashion